IceBucket420/Afterglow_bandori_website/README.md

  ### Existing Features
  - Feature 1 - navigation bar implemented, allow fans to go to different pages containing different content.
  - Feature 2 - added socials links icons, allows fans to see the social pages of their favourtie band
+ - Feature 3 - A music section in the home page to introduce some songs from Afterglow, through the option of listening to it and a link to where to get the single
+ - Feature 4 - About page implemented, where users can discover more about the band's background and history.

  ### Features left to implement
- - Feature 1 - Allows fans to see the information about the band, by having them go to another page about the band's information

  - Feature 2 - Allows fans to buy the merchandise of Afterglow, by having them link to a page for their merch and music
  - Feature 3 - Allows fans to see the profiles of thier favourtie members and get to know the each member better, by having a profile page
  - Feature 4 - Allows fans to contact the band, through the socials and contact.